 Before you start chopping, roasting, and mixing, be sure to check out these helpful tips for fabulous caponata.
 It’s a rewarding dish to get right, and each handy hint will help make sure that happens.

-- Make It in Advance: As you can imagine, Caponata tastes even better once it’s had a chance to sit for a day or so in the fridge.
+- Make It in Advance: Caponata tastes even better once it’s had a chance to sit for a day or so in the fridge.
 The flavors blend and develop even more.
-So you can definitely make this a day or two in advance, and take advantage of the convenience and the taste.
-Win-win!
+So you can definitely make this a day or two in advance and take advantage of the convenience and the taste.

 - Roast Well: Caponata should have a soft, well-cooked texture similar to a good relish, chutney, or even jam – so don’t be afraid to cook the vegetables until they’re very tender.